 Patient education, membership in various support groups, pharmacotherapy, botulinum toxin injections, and surgical intervention constitute the best conventional treatments for a patient with blepharospasm.
 If you are experiencing reflex blepharospasm, you must treat the causative disease to prevent recurrences.

-General Management of Blepharospasm
+Management of Eye Twitches

 Blocking or reducing sensory stimulation can assist in the management of blepharospasm.
 A patient may choose to wear tinted UV blocking sunglasses to decrease painful light sensitivity.
 Irritation of the eyes, dry eyes and blepharitis associated with blepharospasm are alleviated by lid hygiene, frequent application of artificial tears and occlusion of the punctum (tear duct).

-Treating Blepharospasm with Botox
+Treating Blepharospasms with Botox

 Botulinum toxin (BOTOX) has been used to provide relief to patients suffering from numerous stubborn spastic disorders.
-Some of these disorders include cervical dystonia, strabismus, blepharospasm and facial nerve disorders.
+Some of these disorders include cervical dystonia, strabismus, blepharospasm, and facial nerve disorders.

 Nerve Sprouting is an interesting phenomenon in which new nerve terminals sprout parallel to the one blocked by botulinum and establishes new neuromuscular junctions.
 This results in a gradual functional recovery of the neuromuscular junction.
 This functional recovery takes about 4 to 6 months.